 - Education of professionals and the public on the risks of prenatal and childhood exposure to agents that may harm brain development, such as alcohol, drugs, tobacco, polychlorinated biphenyls (PCBs) and environmental hazards such as lead and mercury.
 In addition, professionals, families, and self-advocates should be made aware that individuals with I/DD who experience compromised health or limited access to healthcare may be uniquely vulnerable to environmental hazards;

 - Reduced exposure to and protection against infectious agents and environmental hazards known to cause or contribute to I/DD, such as insect-borne diseases like the Zika virus, and lead, mercury, and polychlorinated biphenyls (PCBs), as well as improved workplace safety initiatives;

 - Programs and education to reduce the incidence of disabilities resulting from child abuse, particularly Shaken Baby Syndrome;

 - Expansion of newborn screening and early childhood developmental screening programs to identify conditions that require specialized medical treatment at birth or soon after, and to provide for timely referral to early intervention services.
 Such programs should be modeled on the highly successful efforts to prevent I/DD resulting from PKU and hypothyroidism; and

 - Enforcement of existing public policies designed to prevent IDD.

 Quality of Life

-- Continued research into and application of promising interventions, best practices, and community-based supports that maximize independence and enhance quality of life for individuals with intellectual and/or developmental disabilities; and
+- Continued research into and application of promising interventions, best practices, and community-based supports that maximize independence and enhance quality of life for individuals with IDD; and

 - Dissemination of knowledge about research-based best practices.